The New GRE is Nearly 2 Hours Shorter: Everything you Need to Know

 Then:

-You should also also check out the free guide of explanations to PowerPrep classic tests 1 and 2 (Vince and Brian's GRE PowerPrep Explanations) and the free book of GRE vocabulary mnemonics that I've co-authored (GRE Vocab Capacity)—as well as my GRE AMA on Reddit.
+For explanations to the free tests, check out the free guide of explanations to PowerPrep classic tests 1 and 2 (Vince and Brian's GRE PowerPrep Explanations) and free book of GRE vocabulary mnemonics that I've co-authored (GRE Vocab Capacity)—as well as my GRE AMA on Reddit.

-Curious to find out how you can get the most out of your 2 free GRE PowerPrep Tests by re-taking them in order to access the "hidden sections"?
-Did you know, for example, that there are twice as many questions on the free PowerPrep tests as there are on any given test?
-Brian's GRE Powerprep Score Simulations and Analyses
+Make sure to get the most out of your 2 free GRE PowerPrep Tests by re-taking them in order to access the "hidden sections".
+Did you know, for example, that there are twice as many questions on each of the 5 GRE PowerPrep tests (108 questions per exam) as there are on any one test taker's exam (54)?

-As far as all-in-one GRE strategy guides, I can recommend my own e-book, Master the GRE, as well as the Manhattan Prep Strategy Guides, GRE Prep by Magoosh, Barron's GRE and McGraw-Hill GRE.
+As far as all-in-one GRE strategy guides, I can recommend my own e-book, Master the GRE, as well as the Manhattan Prep Strategy Guides, GRE Prep by Magoosh, Barron's GRE and McGraw-Hill's GRE.
 I can of course also recommend the guide to the GRE PowerPrep Online Software that I co-wrote, Vince and Brian's Free GRE PowerPrep Explanations.
+Official questions from ETS are always best!

 Be careful when trying to learn by video exclusively, however.
 It is important to understand that video learning is often not the best type of learning.
 It's easy to watch a video, of course, but it often doesn't lead to great retention and test-taking awareness.
 Working on practice questions, reviewing them, putting them aside for 7-10 days to forget the details, then reworking the ones you got wrong until you have fixed your mistakes is much more valuable than passive study.